grow-assistant/sales-assistant/exported_codebase.md

 Classify {club_name} in {location} with precision:

 0. **OFFICIAL NAME**: What is the correct, official name of this facility?
+1. **SHORT NAME**: Create a brief, memorable name by removing common terms like "Country Club", "Golf Club", "Golf Course", etc. Keep it under 100 characters.
-1. **CLUB TYPE**: Is it Private, Public - High Daily Fee, Public - Low Daily Fee, Municipal, Resort, Country Club, or Unknown?
+2. **CLUB TYPE**: Is it Private, Public - High Daily Fee, Public - Low Daily Fee, Municipal, Resort, Country Club, or Unknown?
-2. **FACILITY COMPLEXITY**: Single-Course, Multi-Course, or Unknown?
+3. **FACILITY COMPLEXITY**: Single-Course, Multi-Course, or Unknown?
-3. **GEOGRAPHIC SEASONALITY**: Year-Round or Seasonal?
+4. **GEOGRAPHIC SEASONALITY**: Year-Round or Seasonal?
-4. **POOL**: ONLY answer 'Yes' if you find clear, direct evidence of a pool.
+5. **POOL**: ONLY answer 'Yes' if you find clear, direct evidence of a pool.
-5. **TENNIS COURTS**: ONLY answer 'Yes' if there's explicit evidence.
+6. **TENNIS COURTS**: ONLY answer 'Yes' if there's explicit evidence.
-6. **GOLF HOLES**: Verify from official sources or consistent user mentions.
+7. **GOLF HOLES**: Verify from official sources or consistent user mentions.

 CRITICAL RULES:
 - **Do not assume amenities based on the type or perceived status of the club.**
 - **Confirm amenities only with solid evidence; otherwise, use 'Unknown'.**
 - **Use specific references for each answer where possible.**
+- **For SHORT NAME: Keep it professional and recognizable while being concise.**

 Format your response with these exact headings:
 OFFICIAL NAME:
+[Answer]

+SHORT NAME:
 [Answer]

 CLUB TYPE: